develop-me/bootcamp--week-05--tooling/challenges/01/04-info.md

     *`history` is a good command to know to show recent things you've run*

+1) **See what commit id you're currently on**

+	A useful reference to refer to a single commit.
+To see what your current reference (commit id) is:

+	`git rev-parse HEAD`

 1) **See differences**

 	Make a change to a file, save it and use `git diff` to see how you can use the `diff` tool to see what has changed.

 	Useful if a `git status` shows things have been modified but you're not sure what or can't remember what you changed.